xhuang9/starter-nuxt/README.md

 1. Configure your frontend environment:

     - Copy `frontend/.env.example` to `frontend/.env`;
-    - Update to match your Craft installation;
-    - Update `AUTH_HEADER` to the token generated in the previous step;
+    - Update `GRAPHQL_TOKEN` to the token generated in the previous step;

 1. Install front-end dependencies: